Local, Private, and Online Yoga for all.

-Hello everyone, Clarissa here!
-I wanted to welcome you all to my site, introduce myself, and talk a bit about what led me to yoga.
-I will start by telling my story where it feels most comfortable and where it holds most significance to this site and myself; at my diagnosis of multiple sclerosis and my yoga journey that followed shortly after.
+Hey everyone, Clarissa here!
+I wanted to welcome you all to my site.
+I will start by telling my story where it feels most comfortable and where it holds most significance here, at my diagnosis of multiple sclerosis and my yoga journey that followed shortly after.

 My name is Clarissa Hidalgo and I have had MS for 9 years.
-I was diagnosed on December 24, 2010, and I still remember hearing those two letters together for the first time that changed my life forever.
-It felt like my life had only begun.
-I was 19, a sophomore at the University of California, Merced, my entire life felt like it was ahead of me, and I couldn’t help but think why me?
-It still brings tears to my eyes and a lump in my throat when I think about the beginning days, the times of exhaustion and depression so severe it’s unimaginable.
+I was diagnosed on December 24, 2010, I was 19, fand it felt like my life had only begun.
+I couldn’t help but think why me?
+It still brings tears to my eyes and a lump in my throat when I think about the beginning days.
 I was a college student; I had no time to think about this disease, so I didn’t.
 I ignored it.
 I skipped my every day injections often due to severe panic attacks, I lost so much weight that the shots bruised and indented all parts of my body.
-I was a mess emotionally, physically, and mentally and only my spouse will ever know, because he was the only one that I ever allowed to see me in that vulnerability, and it was a lot.
+I was a mess emotionally, physically, and mentally.

 While on a medical leave in 2014, I became pregnant with my daughter and it was one of the most amazing experiences of my life.
 MS was almost nonexistent to me for nine months, I couldn’t believe it.
 I practiced regular and prenatal yoga faithfully during pregnancy; I learned to love myself through my changes and most of all, my child.
 Giving life allowed me to see life for what it really is and what matters, and appreciate it.
 Not long after that I decided to leave grad school completely to become a registered yoga teacher.